freon4dsl/Freon-documentation/docu-content/010_Documentation/060_Customizations/030_Scoper_Customization/+page.md

 The scoper cannot yet be customized **per concept**.
 Instead, you can replace the entire scoper with your own implementation.
-Your custom scoper must implement the standard `PiScoper` interface.
+Your custom scoper must implement the standard `FreScoper` interface.

 ## Adjusting the Environment